How Much Can You Save with Solar Panels in the Philippines?

 Find Your Monthly kWh Consumption

 Look at your Meralco bill and note your monthly consumption in kWh.
-This is usually shown prominently on the bill.
 If your bill shows ₱8,000 and the rate is approximately ₱12 per kWh, your consumption is approximately 667 kWh per month.

 2